All comparisonsHabit Trackers

 Rule: If habits cannot follow measurable targets with progress tracking rather than simple daily completion logs, Everyday fails first.

-Why Strides fits measurable goal tracking
+Why Strides fits Power users better

 Where Strides wins

-Where Everyday Habit Tracker wins
+Where Everyday (Habit Tracker) wins

-Where each tool breaks down
+Where each tool can break down

 Strides (Option Y)